| | |

 Lemon Blueberry Bars

-I saw this recipe on Uni-Homaker that is originally from Two Peas & Their Pod that looked amazing.
-I was making a meal for some friends who are going through a difficult time right now and I wanted to make them something comforting and delicious.
-I made a Chicken, Mushroom, Broccoli, and Rice Casserole for their dinner and I made these delicious bars for their dessert.
-They turned out beautifully and put a big smile on my friends’ faces.
+I saw this easy lemon blueberry bars recipe on Uni-Homaker that looked amazing.
+I made a meal to take to some friends who are going through a difficult time right now, and I wanted to make them something comforting and delicious.
+I made a chicken, mushroom, broccoli, and rice casserole, a loaded garden salad, and some crusty bread for their dinner, and I made these delicious bars for their dessert.
+They turned out beautifully and put a big smile on our friends’ faces.

 Lemon Blueberry Bars